Marc-Andrea Hüsler

-Marc-Andrea Hüsler (born 24 June 1996) is a Swiss professional tennis player.
-He has a career-high singles ranking by the ATP of world No. 47, achieved on 13 February 2023.
-In doubles, he achieved a career-high ranking of world No. 132 on 25 October 2021.
-He is currently the No. 4 Swiss player.
+Marc-Andrea Hüsler (born 24 June 1996) is a Swiss former professional tennis player.
+He has a career-high singles ranking by the ATP of world No. 47, achieved on 13 February 2023 and a doubles ranking of No. 132 achieved on 25 October 2021.

 Career

-2017: ATP debut and first ATP win in doubles
+2017: ATP debut and first win in doubles

 Hüsler made his ATP main-draw doubles debut at the Swiss Indoors tournament, where he partnered former world No 1.
 Nenad Zimonjić, having received a wildcard into the tournament.
 The pair defeated Adrian Mannarino and Benoît Paire to give Hüsler a win in his first tour-level match, before losing in the quarterfinals to Marcus Daniell and Dominic Inglot.

-2018: First Challenger doubles title, ATP singles debut, and first win
+2018: Challenger doubles title, ATP singles debut & first win

 Hüsler claimed his first ATP Challenger Tour doubles title in his first final, partnering Sem Verbeek at the Winnipeg Challenger.

 Just over a week later, Hüsler made his ATP Tour singles main-draw debut at the Swiss Open Gstaad, where he recorded his first ATP win defeating former top-10 player Nicolás Almagro in a third-set tiebreaker in the first round, before losing to Facundo Bagnis in the second round.
 Hüsler received a wildcard into the doubles draw for the Swiss Indoors for the second consecutive year, this time with Verbeek as his partner.
 The pair upset Michael Venus and Raven Klaasen, the top seeds for the tournament and world No. 7 doubles partnership in the 2018 Doubles Team Race Rankings in the first round.

-2019: First Challenger singles title & top 300 debut
+2019: First Challenger singles title & top 300

 On April 21, 2019, Hüsler won his first Challenger title at the 2019 San Luis Open Challenger Tour by beating Adrian Menendez-Maceiras 7–5, 7–6 in the final.
 As a result, he moved 70 positions up into the top 300 on 22 April at world No. 281 in singles.

-2020: Two Challenger titles, ATP semifinals & top 150 debut
+2020: Challenger titles, ATP semifinals & top 150

 Hüsler reached the semifinals of the Austrian Open Kitzbühel, where he beat world No. 12 Fabio Fognini in the second round.
 As a result, he reached the top 150 at world No. 149 on 9 November 2020.